jackyzha0/jackyzha0.github.io/content/thoughts/a-new-darpa.md

 Money is power.
 It dictates what type of research and work gets funded, and who gets to do it.

+It's important to be aware of the incentive structures in place wherever you work (e.g. academia, industry): 80k hours of work in your life, it matters a lot where that goes (voting with labour).

 As of now, there are no good spaces to work on long-term (think 10+ years in the future) research to enable the visions of the future.
+Also, is long-term innovation just [infrastructure](thoughts/infrastructure.md)?

 Can we move away from depending completely on only one of
 1. Government funding